-For new account actions pursuant to authorizing legislation, Entities must submit a letter of request to Fiscal Service, Budget Reporting Branch, Budget and Appropriations Analysis Section (BAAS) at email@example.com.
-Steps for Entities to establish these new accounts include:
+For new account actions pursuant to authorizing legislation, entities must submit a completed Treasury Account Request form (FS Form 000109) to Fiscal Service, Budget Reporting Branch, Budget and Appropriations Analysis Section (BAAS) at email@example.com.
+Steps for entities to establish these new accounts include:

-For new account actions related to custodial clearing accounts, related to custodial collections for a Treasury Account Symbol (TAS) other than the General Fund of the U.S. Government, Entities must submit a request to the BAAS at firstname.lastname@example.org.
+For new account actions related to custodial clearing accounts, related to custodial collections for a Treasury Account Symbol (TAS) other than the General Fund of the U.S. Government, entities must submit a completed Treasury Account Action Request (FS Form 000109) signed by the appropriate personnel to the BAAS at email@example.com.
 Steps in establishing the new custodial clearing account include:

 3. If approved, a copy of the signed form will be sent to all parties as well as to OMB.